benwilcock/spring-cloud-gateway-demo/security-gateway/README.md

 > Resource was accessed by a584b8b8-eaf2-4280-b9c3-12f65cf8524b (sub)

+## Cleaning Up

 When you're done use `Ctrl-C` to stop the containers, `docker-compose rm -f` to remove leftovers.

+## Want to go again?

+Probably have to clear your cookies and restart the Docker bits...